 Dad has always ensured our needs are met even if that means he goes without.
 With the craziest of ideas and attempts to try something new, he has always supported me and the many different career attempts I’ve made.

-He was the only who ate my very first homemade cookies – lemon cookies in the shape of gingerbread men and candy canes.
+He was the only who ate my very first homemade cookies I whipped up at the age of 10 – lemon cookies in the shape of gingerbread men and candy canes.
 And that French onion soup?
 Yeah, he ate that and enjoyed it too.

 But back to baby girl and her daddy…Y’all, I don’t know how many times dad indulged me as a child.
 He never grew tired of emulating the scene from dirty dancing when Baby ran and jumped into Johnny’s hands as he lifted her up into the air during the final dance scene.
 This will be forever etched in my heart along with “I’d be dun see’n about everything till I see an elephant fly.
 Whatcha say boy?”
 Do you remember?
 Dumbo!
 Ok, well maybe that last line was an ad-lib but we loved marching around this house repeating this after my dad.
 Not to mention, “Kali Ma Shakti de”, from Indiana Jones.
 Dad would recite this line, too, while clawing our chest, mimicking the scene from the temple chant.

 AAAAAnnnnndddd, one thing I couldn’t stand growing up – we used to go to dad when we thought we could get our way but when he’d respond with, “ask your mom”…ooohwe!
 Made me regret even asking in the first place!
-But, while mom was giving us sugar-free candy and raisins for a substitute, we could always count on dad to bring us specialty candy back any time he’d go out of town.
+But, while mom was giving us sugar-free candy and raisins for a sugar substitute, we could always count on dad to bring us special candies back any time he’d go out of town.

 As I circle back around to the purpose of this blog, I’d be remiss if I didn’t mention a major influence in the conception of the Coalescent Feminine; I’ve decided to stop living in self-condemnation and shame and live in the freedom to be all God created for me.